 - Animal cognition and ethics

-- Specialism in options include advanced animal training or animal production systems
+- Specialism in options include advanced animal training or animals in society

 Apply for the full-time course is through UCAS, using code D390, and application to the part-time course through our online application form.